A free and open-source command-line utility available on most platforms

 --copy-links, transforms a symlink into the real file or directory it targets.

 --safe-links, consider this option if you want to ignore symlinks that point outside the directory you’re copying.

 2. Copy/sync a directory to a remote server

 Another classic use case.
 The main difference here is we are specifying the username and host(or IP) of the machine we wish to connect to, the remote server will also need to have

---delete option if you want to remove any files that exist in the destination but don’t in the source directory.
+--delete option if you want to remove any files that don’t in the source directory.

 --rsh=COMMAND, allows you to specify the remote shell to use.
 In our case